WAT-THE-FRICC/AstroHUD/Customizations/Uber under crosshair/uber-readme.txt

-Copy the engineer_metal.res file and paste it into AstroHUD/scripts/
+Copy the HudMedicCharge.res file and paste it into AstroHUD/resource/ui/

 You will overwrite the existing file there, but this is intended and will not break the HUD.